virocon-organization/virocon/docs/install.rst

 (Older version might work, but are not actively tested)

-Consider using the python version management `pyenv`_.
+If you do not (want to) use conda, consider using a python version management like pyenv_ .

 Install